User738git/GTKAero/README.md

 Go to Colours & Themes > Window Decorations and click on SMOD's "↻".

-Navigate to Window-Specific Overrides and ensure "hide window inner border" is marked.
+Navigate to Window-Specific Overrides and create an exception for Thunar.

+Mark "hide window inner border", "hide window caption" and "hide window icon".

 ### Font Configuration